 How to Choose Comfortable Dress Shoes for Men

-Try out a wider shoe.
+2. Try out a wider shoe.

-Don’t ignore arch support.
+3. Don’t ignore arch support.

-Make sure the heel doesn’t slip.
+4. Make sure the heel doesn’t slip.

-Watch out for thick seams.
+5. Watch out for thick seams.

-Look for adjustable features.
+6. Look for adjustable features.

-The shape and size of your feet can change slightly from day to day, whether it’s due to swelling or just wearing extra thick socks in winter.
-Shoes that have some kind of adjustable features—whether that’s laces, Velcro straps, buckles, zippers or elastic inserts—will help you accommodate these minor changes so you can stay comfortable whenever you wear your dress shoes.
+The shape and size of your feet can change slightly from day to day, whether it’s due to swelling or simply wearing extra thick socks in the winter.
+Comfortable dress shoes for men sometimes have adjustable features—whether that’s laces, hook and loop straps, buckles, zippers or elastic inserts— that will help you accommodate these minor changes so you can stay at ease whenever you wear them.

-Consider inserts, custom or otherwise.
+7. Consider inserts, custom or otherwise.

 Comfortable dress shoes for men don’t always come ready-made out of the gate.
-If you’ve found a shoe that has an otherwise perfect design and fit, but the sole doesn’t offer enough support, all is not lost.
-Insoles, orthotics and shoe inserts can help provide extra cushioning and support in an existing pair of shoes.
-You can buy an orthotic insert that is designed to fit in any type of shoe or use your custom orthotics to add support that’s exactly tailored to your individual feet.
+If you’ve found a shoe that has an otherwise perfect design and fit, but the sole doesn’t offer enough support, all is not lost!
+Insoles, orthotics, and shoe inserts can help provide extra cushioning and support in an existing pair of shoes.
+You can buy an orthotic insert that is designed to fit in any type of shoe or use custom orthotics to add support that’s exactly tailored to your individual feet.

-Kaki holds a Bachelor of Science degree in Business Administration and Management from Virginia Polytechnic Institute and State University.
-She’s been working in the medical device industry over 11 years and currently serves on the Board of Directors for the Greensboro Science Center.
+Kaki Zell - Vice President of Sales, Marketing, eCommerce at Legs-4-Life LLC Kaki holds a Bachelor of Science degree in Business Administration and Management from Virginia Polytechnic Institute and State University.
+She’s been working in the medical device industry for over 11 years and currently serves on the Board of Directors for the Greensboro Science Center.